 Goldenrod can also be used fresh or dried to make a tasty tea.
 The American colonists called goldenrod tea "Liberty Tea," for they drank it instead of black tea after the Boston Tea Party.
 In fact, Liberty Tea proved so popular, it was exported to China!
 Some say it is higher in antioxidants than green tea!

 Goldenrod is one of the easiest plants to dry.
-On a dry day after all dew is gone, pick some flowering tops and hang them upside down in a warm, airy place.
+On a dry day after all dew is gone, pick some tops that are about to bloom and hang them upside down in a warm, airy place.
 Being too lazy for even that much bother, I typically just lay the tops on some wax paper or paper plates on top of some high cupboards and forget about it for a few weeks.
 Turns out perfect every time.
 Another fast way to dry goldenrod (and other herbs) is to lay them out in your car, either in your trunk or inside the car, on a hot, sunny day.
 Many herbs are dry within a day that way.
 And your car will smell lovely, (well, depending on the herb).

 Be sure to dry plenty for your own locally sourced, wildcrafted tea!
 In my opinion, goldenrod tea is loveliest when steeped for 5 minutes or less.
 Longer, it becomes a bit more bitter, which may actually be beneficial for your digestion.
 But when I am aiming for a relaxing cup of tea, I lean toward the shorter steeping time, perhaps even adding a little honey.
 For more information about making goldenrod tea and it's benefits, check out this blog I wrote last year about ragweed!